smeagol002/guacamole-gateway-ts/README.md

-# guacamole-lite-ts
+# guacamole-gateway-ts

 ## Synopsis
-Typescript *guacamole-lite-ts* is a NodeJS replacement for *guacamole-client* (server-side Java servlet).
+Typescript *guacamole-gateway-ts* is a NodeJS replacement for *guacamole-client* (server-side Java servlet).
 Guacamole is a RDP/VNC client for HTML5 browsers.
 This is a fork of vadimpronin excellent work on guacamole-lite.

 This is solution allows dynamic control of encryption and decryption inside the callback.
 This also requires an express server.
 The work on this repo is highly experimental, and I have no prior experience on publishing packages to npm.
 Take this repo with a grain of salt.

-This diagram describes the architecture of Guacamole and the role of *guacamole-lite-ts* in it:
+This diagram describes the architecture of Guacamole and the role of *guacamole-gateway-ts* in it:
 ![Alt text](https://github.com/smeagol002/guacamole-rd-ts/blob/main/src/assets/RemoteDesktop.png?raw=true)

 ## Installation

 ```
-npm install --save guacamole-lite-ts
+npm install --save guacamole-gateway-ts
 ```

-To connect to *guacamole-lite-ts* from the browser you need to add *guacamole-common-js* into your page.
+To connect to *guacamole-gateway-ts* from the browser you need to add *guacamole-common-js* into your page.
 Please refer to [Chapter 17](http://guacamole.incubator.apache.org/doc/gug/guacamole-common-js.html) of Guacamole documentation for instructions on how to do that.